JetBrains/teamcity-documentation/topics/net.md

 The "_Do not build the projects_" checkbox declares whether to build the projects before packing or testing or not.

+If you list multiple test assemblies as targets for a `test` or `vstest` command, use the "**Run tests in a single session**" checkbox to specify whether TeamCity should invoke a separate testing command for each target.
 </td>

 </tr>